20 Good movies to Learn Korean

 8. The Dude in Me (내안의 그놈), 2019

-The film’s genre is fantasy and comedy, which shows a plump high-school reserved-scared boy, Dong-hyun.
-Jin-young often gets bullied by his classmates, portraying the role.
+The film’s genre is fantasy and comedy, and it follows a plump, reserved, scared high school boy, Dong-hyun.
+Jin-young is often bullied by his classmates, which he portrays.

 Learn Korean with Movies